-With the furlough scheme due to end on October 31, concerns about how to navigate redundancy during COVID are rising.
+With the announcement of a second lockdown in England and the furlough scheme now ending on December 2, concerns about how to navigate redundancy during COVID are rising.
 Since March, the UK government has been covering 80% of wages for employees on temporary leave (furlough) due to the coronavirus.
 Once this ends, many jobs will be left unprotected and may result in a reduced need for workers or unemployment.

 Officially, redundancy is a term used when you lose your job due to your employer reducing "their workforce because a job or jobs are no longer needed," according to jobs site Totaljobs.
 Due to the ongoing pandemic and strict lockdown measures, many companies and their employees are being faced with an uncertain future.